huruizverastegui/dags-aks/README.md

 ## Use this adapted stable_values.yaml file
-Main changes vs the usual one available here:
+Main changes vs the usual one available here https://github.com/airflow-helm/charts/blob/main/charts/airflow/values.yaml :
-- Connection via git sync to the git repo containing the dags and sql files
-- additional requirements.txt
-- Change of the node type to load balancer for the web server to be able to connect externally to it
+- row 31: changed the fernet key
+- row 37: changed the webserver SecretKey
+- row 74: changed the admin login
+- row 119-136 : added a connection to our Postgres
+- row 218: added the pip packages to be installed in all pods

-- Make sure to have a public IP to assign to the load balancer
+- row 814: changed the web pod from clusterIP to Load balancer and attributed a public IP created in Azure to enable external traffic on the airflow UI
-- decrease the volume size
+- row 1383-1410-1416-1420: enabled git sync to get the dags from a git repo
+- row 1923: disabled postgres persistency as it was causing errors

 ### Deploy fronted Sitrep